-On March 22, 2017 (“Budget Day”), federal Finance Minister Bill Morneau tabled the Liberal government’s second budget since the October 2015 election.
-The budget, titled “Building a Strong Middle Class,” focused primarily on innovation with the goal of building a nation that is both inclusive and innovative.
+On February 27, 2018, federal Finance Minister Bill Morneau tabled the Liberal government’s highly anticipated budget – the third since the October 2015 election.
+The budget, titled “Equality & Growth – A Strong Middle Class”, focused primarily on gender equality and investing in the middle class.

 After accounting for Budget 2019 proposals, the budgetary balance is expected to show deficits of $14.9 billion in 2018-2019 and $19.8 billion in 2019-2020.
 Over the remainder of the forecast horizon, deficits are expected to decline gradually from $19.7 billion in 2020-2021 to $9.8 billion in 2023-2024.
 The federal debt-to-GDP ratio is also expected to decline every year over the forecast horizon, reaching 28.6% by 2023–2024.

 The following is a summary of changes announced in the budget that we feel are relevant to financial advisors and their clients.
-Please note that these changes are still proposals until passed into law by the Government.
+Please note that these changes are proposals until passed into law by the federal government.

 Tax Highlights from the 2019 Saskatchewan Budget

 Finance Minister Donna Harpauer tabled the 2019 Saskatchewan provincial budget on March 20, 2019.
 The budget projects a surplus of $34.4 million for the 2019–2020 fiscal year, with surpluses of $49 million, $72 million and $84 million projected for the following three fiscal years.